opensearch-project/project-website/_posts/2024-10-01-using-search-latency-monitoring.markdown

 meta_keywords: search latency, OpenSearch cluster, latency monitoring, coordinator node, search performance optimization
 meta_description: Explore how enhanced search latency monitoring capabilities at the coordinator node level can help you optimize search performance in your OpenSearch cluster.
 ---

-# Using search latency monitoring at the coordinator node level

 Responsiveness is core to any search solution, and communication delays between search requests and responses can present problems for your users.
 This is why many administrators monitor search latency: the amount of time between when a search request is sent to an OpenSearch cluster and when a response is returned.

 However, the ability to monitor search latency in OpenSearch versions earlier than 2.11 is limited.
 Tools such as the [Nodes Stats API](https://opensearch.org/docs/latest/api-reference/nodes-apis/nodes-stats/) and [shard slow logs](https://opensearch.org/docs/latest/install-and-configure/configuring-opensearch/logs/#shard-slow-logs) offer latency measurements based on shard-level operations but do not provide any visibility at the coordinator node level.
 Because search requests often hit multiple shards simultaneously, the measured amount of time spent in a single shard search phase doesn't provide comprehensive latency information.